chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 Section II.III: Axioms
 ----------------------

-In Section I.II, the first two axioms of the palindromic formal system was introduced.
+In Section I, the first three axioms of the palindromic formal system was introduced.
 Now that definitions and notations have been introduced for Sentence and Corpus, the axioms may be expanded to further refine the character of the formal system being buitl.
 The Delimiter Axiom is reprinted below, so it may be considered in sequence with the other axioms.

+**Axiom C.1: The Character Axiom**

+    ∀ ⲁ: ⲁ ∈ S

 **Axiom W.1: The Delimiter Axiom **